California Restraining Orders

 There are two types of California restraining orders: temporary (ex parte) and permanent.

-A temporary restraining order expires when there’s a hearing to decide if it should issue a permanent order.
-The court most often issues temporary orders in emergencies or imminent danger.
+A temporary restraining order expires when a hearing is held to decide whether it should be converted into a permanent order.
+The court most often issues temporary orders in emergencies or when there is an imminent danger.

-In an urgent situation, the court doesn’t require the respondent to be present or even given notice of the hearing.
-These temporary orders usually last for a matter of days and at the most a matter of weeks, until something more substantial is put in place.
+In an urgent situation, the court doesn't require the respondent to be present or even given notice of the hearing.
+These temporary orders typically last for a matter of days to a matter of weeks, until something more substantial is put in place.

-A judge grants emergency restraining orders when they believe there is immediate danger of harm.
-This happens most oftne in domestic violence situations or when a situation places a child immediate and present danger.
+A judge grants emergency restraining orders (also known as protection orders) when they believe there is an immediate danger of harm.
+This happens most often in domestic violence situations or when a situation places a child in immediate and present danger.

 Permanent: